 There’s a lot going on in the world right now.
-The Daily Stormer, a White Supremacist site is now homeless on the internet after first GoDaddy terminated their hosting and then Google denied to host their domain as well.
-And the White House is trying to subpoena Dreamhost for the IP Addresses of people who visited a site designed to coordinate protests against 45.
+The Daily Stormer, a White Supremacist site is now homeless on the internet after GoDaddy terminated their hosting and then Google denied a request to host their domain as well.
+At the same time, the White House is trying to subpoena Dreamhost for the IP Addresses of people who visited a site designed to coordinate protests against 45.

-Which is where I’m going with Daily Stormer.
+Which is where I’m going with the Daily Stormer.
 When you sign up for a domain name or web hosting, you agree to follow that company’s policies.
-And 100% there is something in there that you won’t be using that site to incite violence or commit crimes against others.
+I guarantee that in those terms and conditions, there is something in there that you won’t be using that site to incite violence or commit crimes against others.
 The reason a lot of hate/fringe groups have websites is that they’re generally cautious not to cross the line of actually inciting violence.
 It’s all theoretical.
 (It’s gross, but that’s what happens) So, this particular site crossed a line and companies are saying no.

 As they should.